ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento2/redis/redis.md

 ```

 ### Configure Magento2 For Redis
 You can use the Magento2 CLI to configure Redis.
-The examples below uses the following:

-*Sessions:* <br>
-Host: 127.0.0.1
-Port: 6379
-DB: 0

-*Cache:*
-Host: 127.0.0.1
-Port: 6380
-DB: 1

-*Page_Cahce:*
-Host: 127.0.0.1
-Port: 6381
-DB: 2

-Please review this before running the below commands, you may need to change the host, port or db values.
+Please review the below commands before running, you may need to change the host, port and or db values.

 #### Sessions
 ```bash